 Allocation of Equity Compensation.
-In 2016, we granted stock options to purchase 4,980,835 shares of our Common Stock, of which stock options to purchase a total of 2,268,500 shares were awarded to named executive officers, representing approximately 46% of all stock option awards in 2016.
-Also, in 2016, we granted 562,500 restricted stock units, of which 300,000 restricted stock units were awarded to named executive officers, representing 53% of all restricted stock unit awards in 2016.
+In 2017, we granted stock options to purchase 5,184,800 shares of our Common Stock, of which stock options to purchase (i) a total of 2,332,500 shares were awarded to named executive officers (includes shares granted to Mr. King during 2017 for his role as a non-employee director on the Company's Board), representing approximately 44.99% of all stock option awards in 2017, and (ii) a total of 750,000 shares were awarded to directors (excludes shares granted to Mr. King during 2017 for his role as a non-employee director on the Company's Board), representing approximately 2017, we granted 450,000 restricted stock units, of which (i) 150,000 restricted stock units were awarded to named executive officers, representing approximately 33% of all restricted stock unit awards in 2017, and (ii) 300,000 restricted stock units were awarded to directors, representing approximately 33% of all restricted stock unit awards in 2017, and (ii) 300,000 restricted stock units were awarded to directors, representing approximately 66.67% of all restricted stock unit awards in 2017.
 Our Compensation Committee does not apply a formula for allocating stock options and restricted stock units to named executive officers.
 Instead, our Compensation Committee considers the role and responsibilities of the named executive officers, competitive factors, the non-equity compensation received by the named executive officers and the total number of stock options and restricted stock units to be granted in the fiscal year.
+Mr. King received a stock option award to purchase 125,000 shares of our Common Stock for his role as a non-employee director on the Company's Board in 2017 and did not receive any equity awards for his role as interim Chief Executive Officer in 2017.

 Type of Equity Awards.
 Under our 2010 Equity Incentive Plan, we may award incentive stock options, within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, or the Code, to our employees, and we may award nonstatutory stock options, stock appreciation rights, restricted stock, restricted stock units, performance units and performance shares to our employees, directors and consultants.
-In 2016, we awarded stock options to our named executive officers, and in 2016, we also awarded restricted stock units to Mr. Fischer.
+In 2017, we awarded stock options to our named executive officers, and in 2017, we also awarded restricted stock units to Mr. Fischer.
+In 2017, Mr. King received stock options for his role as a non-employee director on the Company's Board.

-Equity Awards in 2016.
-In January 2016, our Compensation Committee reviewed equity compensation for our named executive officers.
+Equity Awards in 2017.
+In January 2017, our Compensation Committee reviewed equity compensation for our named executive officers.
 The Compensation Committee reviewed the Comparison Data and the individual performance of such named executive officers during the prior calendar year.
-Following the Compensation Committee's review, all of our named executive officers received stock options as reflected in the 2016 Grants of Plan-Based Awards Table below.
-In September 2016, Mr. Fischer also received restricted stock units in conjunction with the cancellation of a portion of his 2016 stock option grant given that such grant exceeded the 2010 Equity Incentive Plan limits, as reflected in the 2016 Grants of Plan-Based Awards Table below.
+Following the Compensation Committee's review, all of our named executive officers, with the exception of Mr. King, received stock options as reflected in the 2017 Grants of Plan-Based Awards Table below, and Mr. Fischer also received restricted stock units as reflected in the 2017 Grants of Plan-Based Awards Table below.
+In 2017, Mr. King received stock options for his role as a non-employee director on the Company's Board as reflected in the 2017 Grants of Plan-Based Awards Table below.